linode/docs/docs/getting-started.md

 [![Linode Booted](/docs/assets/linode-manager-linode-booted_small.png)](/docs/assets/linode-manager-linode-booted.png)

-## Connecting to Your Linode via SSH
+## Connect to Your Linode via SSH

 Communicating with your Linode is usually done using the secure shell (SSH) protocol.
 SSH encrypts all of the data transferred between the SSH client application on your computer and the Linode, including passwords and other sensitive information.
 There are SSH clients available for every operating system.

 ### SSH Overview

 -   **Linux:** You can use a terminal window, regardless of desktop environment or window manager.
 -   **Mac:** The *Terminal* application comes pre-installed with OS X and you can launch it from *Finder* > *Applications* > *Utilities*.
 You could also use the free [iTerm 2 application](http://www.iterm2.com/).
-For a walkthrough of connecting to your Linode for the first time **with OS X** (which also directly applies to Linux), see the following video:
+For a walk-through of connecting to your Linode for the first time **with OS X** (which also directly applies to Linux), see the following video:

     <iframe width="560" height="315" src="https://www.youtube.com/embed/VVs9Ed-HkjE" frameborder="0" allowfullscreen></iframe>

--   **Windows:** There is no native SSH client but you can use a free, open source application called [PuTTY](/docs/networking/using-putty).
-For a walkthrough of connecting to your Linode in Windows using PuTTY, see the following video:
+-   **Windows:** There is no native SSH client, but you can use a free, open source application called [PuTTY](/docs/networking/using-putty).
+For a walk-through of connecting to your Linode in Windows using PuTTY, see the following video:

     <iframe width="560" height="315" src="https://www.youtube.com/embed/eEsCD7n17mk" frameborder="0" allowfullscreen></iframe>

 ### Find the IP Address of Your Linode

-Your Linode has a unique *IP address* that identifies it to other devices and users on the Internet.
+Your Linode has a unique *IP address* that identifies it to other devices and users on the internet.
 For the time being, you'll use the IP address to connect to your server.
 After you perform some of these initial configuration steps outlined in the Linode Quick Start Guides, you can use [DNS records](/docs/hosting-website#sph_adding-dns-records) to point a domain name at your server and give it a more recognizable and memorable identifier.

 Find your Linode's IP address from the [Linode Manager](https://manager.linode.com).